 - Zambia – visa upon arrival; 3 months for tourism, 1 month for business

 My target is to travel at the visa free countries first.
-If I get bored seeing the same skin color and similar ethnicity, then maybe I would try getting a visa to countries that are hard to get.
+If I get bored seeing the same skin color and similar ethnicity, then maybe I would try getting a tourist visa to countries that are hard to get.

 If I get one, I would be more happy to get a thousand selfies in different places.
 Pictures are fond memories.
 Get on it while your skin is not that wrinkled yet.